drjdlarson/gncpp/README.rst

-Conna testing flow for out-of-source packages https://bincrafters.github.io/2018/02/27/Updated-Conan-Package-Flow-1.1/
+Conan testing flow for out-of-source packages https://bincrafters.github.io/2018/02/27/Updated-Conan-Package-Flow-1.1/

 Doxygen must be installed for the documentation to be built.
 Also recommended to install graphviz for the documentation.